 Economics is the study of the choices and decisions people make about how to use the world's resources.
-Students will study the basics of economics such as economic systems, supply and demand, market structures, money and banking, world history to exa financial markets, business cycles and economic indicators.
+Students will study the basics of economics such as economic systems, supply and demand, market structures, money and banking, financial markets, business cycles and economic indicators.
 Students will also study the government's role in the economy and the global economy.
 This course is required for graduation.